nomad-xyz/docs/docs/dev/agents/running-watcher.md

 **Step 1: Provision Watcher Key**

 The watcher attestation key is used to sign attestations that fraud occurred.
 Every cross-chain app will enroll a set of watcher attestation addresses.
-If the app receives an attestation of fraud from an enrolled watcher, the app will disconnect from the messaging channel, eliminating the chance of fraud.
+If the app receives an attestation of fraud from an enrolled watcher, the app will disconnect from the messaging channel, eliminating the impact of a fraudulent update.

 The operator must provision a key for the application to enroll.
 Agents accept either raw hex keys or AWS KMS keys.